joshstevens19/open-source-package-ideas/README.md

 Once the package is finished and published please link the new package in the thread and we will close it.

 ## Commenting on package ideas
 Everyone who posts an open source package idea is coming from a good place so please treat everyone with respect.
-If the idea is something you do not think is useful just move on we do not want any negativity on issue threads, this is only to bring a positive impact to the open source community.
+If the idea is something you do not think is useful just move on we do not want any negativity on issue threads, this is only trying to bring a positive impact to the open source community.

+### Issue solution already exists
+If you know the open source package idea already exists please comment and post the package which does what the issuer has describes.
+If it does we shall close that issue and this allows the developer who raised the issue to use that package to solve their problem.

 ## Support